What Is Kubernetes DaemonSet and How to Use It?

 - metadata: The "metadata" field provides information about the object being created, including the name of the object.

 - spec: The "spec" field is where you provide the actual details of the DaemonSet, including the Pod template (.spec.template).
 The Pod template is a template of the Pod that the DaemonSet will be creating replicas of.
 In addition to the required fields for a normal Pod, a Pod template in a DaemonSet must also specify appropriate labels.
-These labels are used to identify the Pods that the DaemonSet is responsible for.
-You also need to specify a Pod selector in the DaemonSet's ".spec.selector" field.
+These labels are used to identify the Pods for which the DaemonSet is responsible.
+You must also specify a Pod selector in the DaemonSet's ".spec.selector" field.
 This selector is used to match the labels of the Pod template so that the DaemonSet knows which Pods it should be managing.

 Now that you know how to write a valid DaemonSet configuration, you can use the "kubectl apply" command to submit the DaemonSet to the Kubernetes API: